 It guts the Medicaid program

 Of the more than 19 million women who rely on Medicaid for health insurance coverage, 70 percent are of reproductive age.
 Medicaid has provided low-income people with health care coverage since 1965.
 Medicaid expansion, implemented as a way to widen the net of individuals eligible for the public insurance program under the ACA, has been instrumental in ensuring health insurance coverage for previously uninsured women and families.
-The Republican repeal bill would halt Medicaid expansion in 2020, drastically reduce spending for the program, and institute per capita caps.
+The congressional Republican repeal bill would halt Medicaid expansion in 2020, drastically reduce spending for the program, and institute per capita caps.
 Together, the proposed changes translate into fewer low-income women and women of color having access to affordable health care services.

 The CBO estimates a decrease of $880 billion in direct spending for the Medicaid program between now and 2026 under the AHCA.
 This means that the program would experience a reduction of 14 million enrollees.
 Because women of color are more likely to be insured through Medicaid, any efforts to derail expansion and reduce funding for the program will have a disproportionate effect on this demographic.